 Lionel Nathan de Rothschild was the eldest of the three sons of Leopold and Marie.
 He was born on 25 January 1882.
-Lionel was educated at Harrow and Trinity College Cambridge before taking his place as a partner at New Court.
+Lionel was educated at Harrow and Trinity College Cambridge.
 In 1912 he married Marie-Louise Beer the sister of Nelly de Rothschild (née Beer) who had married Robert de Rothschild in 1907.
 Lionel and Marie had four children; Rosemary, Edmund, Naomi and Leopold.
 Along with Robert, Nelly and their children, Lionel and his family enjoyed long summer holidays touring Europe on his yachts.

 Business at New Court

 Nathaniel Mayer, 1st Lord Rothschild (1840-1915) who had been Senior Partner at New Court since 1879 died on 31 March 1915.
 The following day, 1 April 1915, along with his cousin Charles (1877-1923) Lionel became a Partner at New Court.
 His uncle Alfred (1842-1918) became Senior Partner, but was in poor health.
 The official insistence (from no less than the King himself) that Lionel should remain at New Court to direct the affairs of the London House did not prevent him from serving his country with distinction during the First World War.
 He served in the reserves as a major in the Buckinghamshire Yeomanry and managed the City of London's recruiting office, earning an OBE and a 'valuable services' mention.